-The CNIG has funds, partly national and partly European, specifically directed towards building the infrastructure.
-Its mission is supporting data producers in making their data available through SNIG, rather than producing GI in its own right.
-CNIG is not a GI producing agency but an agency with a strong R&D orientation.
+The CNIG had funds, partly national and partly European, specifically directed towards building the infrastructure.
+Its mission was supporting data producers in making their data available through SNIG, rather than producing GI in its own right.
+CNIG was not a GI producing agency but an agency with a strong R&D orientation.
 It has developed strong networks with key decision-makers in government supporting its mission and has strong linkages with the academic sector.

-Besides the metadata catalogues that allow users to find where is the information they want and how they can access it, SNIG also manages data (aerial photos, orthophotos, maps and alphanumeric data) that can be visualised or downloadable on-line.
-Some data is available free of charge and other is charged.
+Besides the maintenance of a metadata catalogues that allow users to find where is the information they want and how they can access it, SNIG also makes data available (aerial photos, orthophotos, maps and alphanumeric data) that can be visualised on-line or downloaded.
+Some data is available free of charge, other is charged for.

-The on-line NSDI provides on-line services and acting as a one-stop shop for the data holdings of 117 agencies at national and regional level.
+The clearinghouse provides on-line services and acts as a one-stop shop for the data holdings of more than 100 national, regional and local agencies.
 It supports local authorities in developing and making accessible digital geographic information.
-The internet site http://www.igeo.pt was launched by CNIG in 1995.
 Harmonisation and standardisation of the geodatasets which are available through SNIG is not the responsibility of CNIG.

-The citizen gateway to the Portuguese NSDI: GEOCID was launched by CNIG on the Internet, in 1999.
+The citizen gateway to the Portuguese NSDI, GEOCID, was launched by CNIG in 1999.
 GEOCID includes a subset of NSDI information plus links to other geo-information that might be relevant for the citizen. http://snig.igeo.pt/.

-The assessment of user expectations on the NSDI is strongly considered as a relevant task by IGP.
+The assessment of user expectations on the NSDI is strongly considered as a relevant task by CNIG.
 Since SNIG's creation several user-testing procedures were performed including the implementation of focus groups analysis, with users from the academic, private and public sectors and also with the citizens.